Graduate Degree Programs

-Fulton Engineering offers all of the resources of a large institution, with the personalized attention of a smaller community.
+The Fulton Schools offers all of the resources of a large institution, with the personalized attention of a smaller community.
 With lots of sun and easy access to a wide range of activities, you’ll enjoy living in the beautiful Southwest.

 The doctoral program in biological design seeks to develop a new type of scientist by training students in core disciplines related to biomedicine and biotechnology while simultaneously preparing them to participate successfully in the interdisciplinary research teams of the future.
 The research emphasis is on projects that are use-inspired, contributing directly to solutions for important societal challenges.
 This is a highly mentored program of personalized study that provides significant interaction with the large and vibrant local research community.
 Students are expected to complete the program in four to five years.

-The Computer Science program is designed for students seeking to expand their knowledge of computer science or computation.
+The computer science program is designed for students seeking to expand their knowledge of computer science or computation.
 This program reflects the dual nature of computer science as both a scientific and engineering discipline by placing emphasis on both theory and practical applications.
-The interdisciplinary strength of the program is enhanced by the opportunity for students to have a concentration in information assurance, or arts, media and engineering.
+The interdisciplinary strength of the program is enhanced by the opportunity for students to have a concentration in cybersecurity or arts, media and engineering.

 Our multidisciplinary program in construction engineering combines the design principles of civil engineering with the business knowledge of construction management, preparing you for a career working at the interface of design and construction.
 ASU serves a major metropolitan area, providing you with access to ongoing construction projects in the city.
 Graduate studies encompass geotechnical engineering, structural engineering, transportation engineering, and construction engineering and management-related topics.

-Our Construction Management program began over 50 years ago to serve the construction industry of Arizona and the Southwest.
+Our construction management program began more than 50 years ago to serve the construction industry of Arizona and the Southwest.
 We are working in alternative project delivery methods, front-end planning, asset management, cleanroom construction, computer applications in construction, concrete construction, trenchless construction methods, performance information procurement systems, productivity, safety and risk and sustainable development.

-The program is only available through distance learning, supported through online courses available from the Ira A. Fulton Schools of Engineering.
+The program is only available through distance learning, supported through online courses available from the Fulton Schools.

-The MS in Human Systems Engineering in the Ira A. Fulton Schools of Engineering provides students with opportunities for practical experience in diverse organizations and laboratories as well as internships in a variety of settings.
+The MS in human systems engineering in the Fulton Schools provides students with opportunities for practical experience in diverse organizations and laboratories as well as internships in a variety of settings.
 The program is hands-on and challenging, and the field is growing quickly, creating opportunities for further study and employment.
 The areas of application include consumer psychology, human factors and user-experience design, industrial and organizational psychology, and learning design.
 Recent graduates are working at places like Intel, Boeing, GoDaddy, Mayo Clinic, PayPal, Motorola, Google and the Air Force Research Lab.
 Recipients of our master’s degree have also gone on to pursue doctorates at ASU and other prestigious institutions.

 Through the curriculum, graduates design and implement information technology solutions, develop and implement enterprise databases, perform technical analysis of systems and networks, design and create technical graphic and geographic technology solutions, and serve as information technology and communications security experts.
 The program focuses on developing the ability to conceptualize, organize and realize information technology projects that meet the needs of users within an organizational or societal context.
 Program course work encompasses core technologies and a specialization area with a culminating project experience.